 We tend to find more creative approaches to problems when we let our mind wander.

-John and I keep a pad and pen by our bed.
-As soon as we wake, we take a few moments to try to remember our dreams.
-If something seems significant, we write it.
+We keep a pad and pen by our bed.
+As soon as we wake, we take a few moments to try to remember our dreams if something seems significant, we write it.
 Later we add it to our journal or our storyboard

 Here’s another fabulous tip.
 Give yourself permission to explore new things.